Fiserv/universal-commerce/recipes/guest_checkout.md

 ### Sample Value

-| Sample Request -Create Recipient-Consumer
 ```json
 "orderId":"34548sdfdsfer769"
 ```
-## Step 2: Pass through Merchant ID or Store ID
+## Step 2: Pass Through the Merchant ID or Store ID

 ### Description

 The sales API call requires either a merchant ID (MID) or store ID in the body to identify the merchant or store making the transaction.
-The MID or store ID need to be configured and provided by Fiserv.
+The MID or store ID need to be configured and to be provided by Fiserv.

 ### Sample Value